For Commerce & Retail Media Teams

 Near-store.
 In-vehicle.
 Captive.

 A DC fast charger at a Target, Walmart, Meijer, or Whole Foods sits on the same parcel as the retailer.
 The car is the shopper.
 The 28 minutes is the moment.
-VideoEV reads the charger telemetry to confirm what is plugged in, serves video against that session, and matches back to Amazon purchases through AMC.
+VideoEV reads the charger telemetry to resolve what is plugged in, serves video against that session, and exports hashed exposures AMC-ready for clean-room matching inside the advertiser\'s own AMC instance.

 It is a commerce media impression, in a place where commerce media was not previously buyable.